Any questions or help needed regarding CSULB IRB? Please send an email to IRB@csulb.edu, or call IRB staff at

 - For Projects involving:

-- IRB Application for Existing and Secondary Data (DOC)
+- IRB Application for Existing and Secondary Data (PDF)

 - Submission to the IRB is required.
 Which IRB Application should I submit?

 - NO, because I am not conducting a systematic investigation that will contribute to generalizable knowledge through interactions with individuals OR I am only analyzing non-identifiable information.

 - STOP!
 No further action is required.
 An IRB Application is not required.